UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 Map Filters

-Removed redundant "More Filters" options to simplify the sorting bar.
+Removed redundant "More Filters" options to simplify the sorting bar and reduce cognitive load during stressful moments.

 2